firstdraft/guides/teacherplan-domain-modeling-exercise.md

 We want to make it easy for teachers and coaches to draft, discuss, revise, and approve Improvement Plans.
 Our goal is to come up with a domain model to capture the data in the linked doc, and support the following:

- - A user signs up (first name, last name, school email address).
+ - As a teacher, I want to sign up (first name, last name, school email address).
- - A user can create an Improvement Plan.
+ - As a teacher, I want to create an Improvement Plan.
     - An Improvement Plans has a description.
- - A user can add one or more Goals to an Improvement Plan.
+ - As a teacher, I want to add one or more Goals to my Improvement Plan.
     - A Goal has a description.
- - A user can add one or more Action Steps to a Goal.
+ - As a teacher, I want to add one or more Action Steps to my Goal.
     - An Action Step has
         - a description
         - a target date